 Upperclass students will be sent a Renewal FAFSA email if they previously completed a FAFSA on the Web.
 Returning students who began at Villanova during the 2010-2011 academic year will need to complete a Renewal FAFSA and a CSS PROFILE.

-The 2013-2014 FAFSA form and the 2013-2014 CSS PROFILE and all appropriate tax documents must be received by February 7th for incoming Freshmen, March 1st for New BSN Express students, November 1st for Spring Transfer students, or June 1st for Fall Transfer students.
-Returning Undergraduates who began their academic career at Villanova prior to 2010-2011 must submit the FAFSA and the VU Institutional Application for Aid including appropriate tax documents received in our office by April 30th.
-Returning undergraduate students who began their academic career at Villanova during the 2010-2011 year must submit the FAFSA, CSS PROFILE, and appropriate tax documents by April 30th.
+The 2014-2015 FAFSA form and the 2014-2015 CSS PROFILE must be received by February 7th and all appropriate tax documents must be received by March 1st for incoming Freshmen, March 1st for New BSN Express students, November 1st for Spring Transfer students, or June 1st for Fall Transfer students.
+Returning Undergraduates must submit the FAFSA, CSS PROFILE, and appropriate tax documents by April 30th.
 See the Key Dates page for more information.

 Although we encourage you to complete your tax returns before completing the application process, we understand that sometimes this is not possible.
 You may use estimated data on the FAFSA and/or CSS PROFILE form.
 However, if we do not receive your tax return before the award is presented to you, the award is tentative and is subject to change once we receive actual tax returns for the prior year.
 Once we receive your completed tax returns, the file will be re-evaluated and aid may be adjusted, if necessary.
 We recommend that you submit your completed tax return to the Office of Financial Assistance as close to the deadline as possible if you are not able to meet the deadline to avoid receiving a tentative offer and the potential of a change to your need-based award.
 Please note that we cannot extend the deadline for submission of the FAFSA and/or CSS PROFILE due to taxes not being complete.
 Failure to file these forms by the published deadlines may result in a reduction or elimination of your need-based assistance.